peter/content-api-performance-test/README.md

 ## Performance Test Results Summary

-The [test runner](scripts/performance-test/run.js) is written in JavaScript and issues HTTP requests against a web server running on localhost on port 8888.
+The [test runner](scripts/performance-test/run.js) is written in JavaScript and issues HTTP requests against a web server (by default the server is running on localhost on port 8888 but it could also be running the cloud, see more below).
 The script will execute a certain number of tests in parallel (i.e. 100) and each test executes the following sequence of HTTP requests:

 1. POST /content
 2. GET /content/:id